luccahuguet/nutask/README.md

 # Nutask: Your Shell Task Manager 🌰

-Manage your tasks directly from your favorite shell using the power of NuShell.
+Manage your tasks using the power of NuShell.
 Nutask is an intuitive, no-frills task management system designed for those who love the command line.

 TODO: add demo GIF
 ![Demo GIF or screenshot if available](path-to-demo-image.gif)